hemashushu/hemashushu.github.io/src/content/posts/2023-01-08-risc-v-development-using-qemu-part-2-buildroot/index.en.md

 ## 4. Check the system

-You can do a quick checking to validate if the cpu module, memory size, kernel version, storage space, etc. match what you configured.
+You can do a quick checking to verify if the cpu module, memory size, kernel version, storage space, etc. match what you configured.

 ```bash
 # uname -a